kazbison/AI-final-assignment/README.md

 document.querySelector('#responseArea').textContent = stringLBtrimmed;
 ```
 To complete the final two lines of the tutorial we're going to give the HTML element `audio` its rigthful `src`.
 Still using the same `var` we used to display the name of the animal in the `#responseArea`.
 First we're going to select `audio` by using `document.getElementById("sourceAudio")`.
-Now that the audio element is saved in 'var sourceAudio' we can give 'sourceAudio' the source `'./audio/' + stringLBtrimmed + '1.wav'`.
+Now that the audio element is saved in `var sourceAudio` we can give `sourceAudio` the source `'./audio/' + stringLBtrimmed + '1.wav'`.
 Which translates to `'./audio/animalName1.wav'`.
-``

 > **Make sure to [download the animal sounds](https://www.google.com "Location of sound files on our Github") from our Github repository.**
 > It's also possible to download animal sounds yourself.
 Just make sure the sound file is a '.wav' and its named right.
 For instance 'giraffe1.wav'.